kavia-common/storycraft-collaborative-59320-59330/story_frontend/FEATURES.md

 - Responsive desktop and tablet layout

 Environment:
-- REACT_APP_API_BASE
+- REACT_APP_API_BASE (required; set to API route prefix or full URL, e.g., /api or https://api.example.com/api)
 - REACT_APP_SOCKET_URL
 - REACT_APP_SITE_URL

+Configuration notes:
+- The frontend builds URLs as `${REACT_APP_API_BASE}/${resource}`.
+If your backend routes are served under a prefix (e.g., /api), set REACT_APP_API_BASE to that prefix to avoid 404 errors (e.g., POST /api/sessions).
+- If your backend exposes routes at root (no prefix), set REACT_APP_API_BASE=/ to target /sessions, /auth/*, etc.

-Replace endpoint paths in src/api/endpoints.js with your backend's routes.
+Replace endpoint paths in src/api/endpoints.js with your backend's routes if they differ.